Denesjakab/ProyectoFinal-DCD/README.md

 # 🏋️‍♂️ Personal Trainer – Personal Trainer Management Platform

-**FitManager** is a web platform designed to help personal trainers manage their clients more efficiently.
+**Personal Trainer** is a web platform designed to help personal trainers manage their clients more efficiently.
 It allows trainers to assign workout plans, track progress, and stay in close communication with their clients.

 ---